-Building firewalls and using simple security solutions is not enough to protect networks anymore, as DDoS attacks, unknown malware, and other security threats have been on the rise, altering network security landscapes.
+Building firewalls and using simple security solutions is not enough to protect networks from a network anomaly or attack anymore, as DDoS attacks, unknown malware, and other security threats have been on the rise, altering network security landscapes.
 Network administrators have to work proactively to analyze their network, gain total control over it, and get a complete understanding of network traffic activity.

 Network security attacks can be passive—where the attacker accesses, monitors, or steals sensitive data—or active, where the attacker not only gains access to this data but also encrypts, changes, or permanently deletes it.
 These can be endpoint attacks, malware, vulnerability exploits, or advanced persistent threats.
 The most common security threats that can put a network in jeopardy include:

 In a denial-of-service (DoS) attack, the attacker makes a machine or network resource inaccessible to its intended users by briefly or indefinitely breaching the connected host’s services.
 This cyberattack is executed by swarming the intended target machine or resource with a huge number of requests to overload systems.